 Today, even established companies are using Kickstarter and the like to launch new products paid for by a built-in customer base before they hit the production line.
 Along with raising funds, the focus is on getting feedback from the target audience and using their inputs to create new features and improve the product.

 VCs and crowdfunding can be mutually beneficial and each has their own space in the entrepreneurial landscape.
 This is evident as VCs are increasingly sourcing deals via crowdfunding platforms.
 Once the projects can pass their initial revenue benchmarks it is as if the VCs are more confident of funding it going forward.

 Crowdfunding is generally a good concept but one needs to be aware of the risks involved.

 No matter how good your product and campaign, there is no guarantee that the business will be able to raise all the money it needs.
 Also, by using crowdfunding, the creators also forego potential support and value (in terms of advice and contacts) that a single Angel investor or Venture capitalist might be able to offer.

 Crowdfunding has made the whole process of investing a lot more democratic and accessible and has opened the door to many small retail investors.
+Finding right investors for a startup is very difficult and crowdfunding investment to a large extent solves that.
 Due to the large size of the crowd and the generally small amounts of money required per contributor, significant amounts of funds can be raised in a short amount of time and the potential is huge.